x

 Gardner said the district was aware of the IEP complaint and would respond once it has investigated and heard back from the Oregon Department of Education.

-The remaining outstanding issues that "loom large" include class sizes, prep time and professional development, Gardner said.
-He acknowledged that professional development had been "overloaded on staff" in the past, and said the district was willing to make changes, but needed to still be able to train staff.
+Prior to the news of prep time and professional development agreements being tentatively reached, Gardner acknowledged that professional development had been "overloaded on staff" in the past, and said the district was willing to make changes, but needed to still be able to train staff.

 Compensation is another outstanding issue, he said, specifically stipends for specialists, which the district would rather give as part of regular pay.
 The district is also sticking with a proposal for a 7% baseline increase for regular compensation and 9% at the top of the scale, he said, because teachers at the top have been receiving comparatively low pay.

-The district will have an announcement later in the day on Thursday about what the schedule next week will look like if the parties fail to reach an agreement, Gardner said.
+The district will have an announcement later about what the schedule next week will look like if the parties fail to reach an agreement, Gardner said.
 The regular schedule calls for two days of conferences on Monday and Tuesday, which are teacher work days but not student school days.

 Before You Leave, Check This Out